 Developmental Delays and Infant Brain Injury

-Children grow and develop at their own individual pace.
-While the timeline can be quite large and vary with respect to different milestones of development, it is still important to be aware and have an eye out for known red flags.
-In most serious cases, developmental delays can be symptoms of cerebral palsy and other birth injuries.
+Children grow and develop at their own pace.
+You have to have a long time horizon when raising children or you will quickly go crazy.
+Still, it is good to be on watch for red flags.
+In most serious cases, developmental delays can be symptoms of cerebral palsy and other birth injuries where prompt treatment can make a difference.

 First, you have to understand that a lot of people, and even some physicians, use the phrases "developmental disabilities" and "developmental delays" interchangeably although they have very different meanings.
 While children can make progress, they cannot outgrow developmental disabilities.
 Developmental disabilities can be caused by Down syndrome, Angelman syndrome, Autism, Fetal Alcohol Spectrum Disorders, and brain injuries.